rust-tutorials/entity-component-scrapyard/Book/03-Archetypes/archetype-struct.md

 # Creating our struct

-Before we get started let's quickly make an `archetype` module.
-In our `src/lib.rs` file we should add `mod archetype;` and then make a file at `src/archetype.rs`.
-All of the code in this chapter will be inside of this `archetype.rs` file :)
+Before we get started, in our `src/lib.rs` file we should add `mod archetype;` and then make a file at `src/archetype.rs`.
+All of the code in this chapter will be inside of this `archetype.rs` file

 Our archetype struct needs to be able to store any number of component columns.
 The way to do this normally would be a `Vec<ComponentColumn>` however our component columns